Supporting Ontario's Recovery and Municipal Elections Act, 2020: Opposition

 The bill attracted heavy criticism, with relatives of victims of the pandemic arguing that it would make it impossible to hold the long-term care providers where many Ontarians died of COVID-19 accountable for those deaths.

 The government also faced scrutiny over links between it and the for-profit long-term care industry.
-The Ontario Health Coalition announced that it would file a formal complaint to the province's integrity commissioner over the bill, calling for an investigation into donations made by the industry to the Progressive Conservative Party.
+The Ontario Health Coalition announced that it would file a formal complaint to the province's Integrity Commissioner, J. David Wake, over the bill, calling for an investigation into donations made by the industry to the Progressive Conservative Party.
 The government was also accused of using the pandemic as a cover to pass omnibus legislation that would entrench the Progressive Conservative Party's interests, with Emmett Macfarlane, associate professor at the University of Waterloo, stating that "to the extent that they're using the pandemic as cover for these controversial initiatives, it just stinks to high heaven."

 Reactions to the Municipal Elections Act changes

 The day after the government introduced the bill to the Legislative Assembly, a report from the Centre for Urban Policy and Local Governance at Western University was released finding that there had been a high level of public interest in the voting system in the 2018 London elections and that "London shows us that ranked balloting can be administered well, but that it takes extra effort and organization, at least the first time around."